vyp/dots/docs/stow.md

 which application.
 By using stow, this is already taken care of because the dotfiles are already organised in separate directories.

-Of course, you could just put all the dotfiles in one single directory if you wanted to.
+Of course, you can still use stow and put all the dotfiles in one single directory if you wanted to.

 # Extras